springsoftware-io/agenticCompany/PROJECT_BRIEF.md

 anyone who wants the computer do to something.

 **Proposed Solution**:
-AutoGrow uses AI agents to continuously generate issues, write code, create pull requests, and monitor quality - all automatically. under this loop of tasks, it manages all aspects of the business, including deployment, analysis, analytics, marketing and sales.
+SeedGPT uses AI agents to continuously generate issues, write code, create pull requests, and monitor quality - all automatically. under this loop of tasks, it manages all aspects of the business, including deployment, analysis, analytics, marketing and sales.

 Once completed, this project can be considered as a stem cell for any other project.